What to do if you have coronavirus symptoms

 If you suspect you have COVID-19 or have been exposed to it, we urge you to follow these Centers for Disease Control (CDC) recommendations to care for yourself and help prevent the spread of virus:

-It’s important to get tested for COVID-19 as soon as you begin experiencing symptoms.
+It’s important to get tested for COVID-19 as soon as you begin experiencing symptoms, or if you've been in contact with someone who has tested positive.
 There are a number of treatments that are now available for COVID-19 that are more effective in the early stages of the disease.

 You can administer a rapid self-test at home or call your doctor or local health department for a lab test, which may take 2-3 days to get results.
 If you take an at-home test and it is positive, call your doctor right away and continue to isolate yourself.
 If you take an at-home test that is negative and your symptoms persist, you should consider calling your doctor to get the more sensitive lab test.

 The CDC has an online tool to help you decide if you should get tested.

 Symptoms of coronavirus range from mild to severe, and they may appear 2-14 days after exposure to the virus.
 According to the CDC, you may have COVID-19 if you have:

 Or at least two of the following symptoms:

 - Repeated shaking with chills

 These symptoms may not require hospitalization, but it is very important to monitor them because they can quickly become more severe.
 The CDC considers the following symptoms emergency warning signs and recommends seeking medical attention immediately if you are experiencing any of them: